What You Should Know About Sun-Protective Outdoor Clothing

 - UVC – The most powerful of the three, but rarely reach the ground since they react with ozone in our atmosphere.
 However, UVC rays are usually found in man-made sources like welding torches and tanning beds.

 Those are nasty downsides, but luckily, these hazards are easily avoided with UPF rated clothes.
 Since sunlight is the big bad for every outdoor enthusiast, let’s see how you can protect yourself with sun-protective clothing.

 Sun-protective clothing keeps you safe from UV rays through fabrics with high UPF rating, dense weave, color, stretch, and wetness.

-Wearing sun-protection clothing on your hiking trips helps prevent the above-mentioned severe consequences of prolonged sun exposure, as it blocks most of the sun’s harmful UVA and UVB radiation.
+Wearing sun-protection clothing on your hiking trips, sailing journies or mountain climbs, helps prevent the above-mentioned severe consequences of prolonged sun exposure, as it blocks most of the sun’s harmful UVA and UVB radiation.

 Before you venture out in the great outdoors, the Skin Cancer Foundation suggests that you should know the UPF rating of all of the clothes you wear.